 COLLEGE-BOUND STUDENTS AND MUSIC MAJORS

 College music majors must pass the Piano Proficiency Exam in order to graduate with a Bachelor’s degree.
 Our qualified instructors can help take the stress out of this exam by offering weekly coaching as well as Music Theory instruction.

-The Benefits of Music Lessons at RSM for HS & College students Include:
+The Benefits of Music Lessons at RSM for High School & College students Include:

 - Weekly one-to-one individualized instruction with one of our university-trained music teachers.
 Longer 45 or 60 minute lessons can help more advanced students cover more ground.